-If you are using fresh berries, wash them and then stick them in the freezer for at least a half hour.
+If you’re using fresh berries, wash them and then stick them in the freezer for at least a half hour.
 This will help the berries maintain their structural integrity when you work them into the dough.

 Preheat the oven to 400 degrees.

-Combine the flour, baking flour, and the 4 Tbs of sugar in a bowl.
+Combine the flour, baking flour, and the 4 Tablespoons of sugar in a bowl.
 Cut the butter into chunks and work it into the dough until the mixture resembles coarse crumbs.